splynx/docs/files/en/configuration/main_configuration/portal/portal.md

 ![Main](main2.png)

-* **Portal title** - specify a title for the Portal
+* **Portal title** - specify a title for the Portal;
-* **GDPR enabled** - enables/disables GDPR practices in the portal.
+* **GDPR enabled** - enables/disables GDPR practices on the portal.

+In case in Splynx system is used the multiple [partners](administration/main/partners/partners.md) scheme, you can divide configurations between partners.
+Create a new partner in Splynx, on this tab select the necessary partner and set the required settings.

+**NOTE:**

+The fields marked with `*` sign have the different values from original ones (original values are related to **Default** partner).

 ### Menu
-This is the configuration of main modules to be displayed in the Customer portal.
+This is the configuration of the main modules that will be displayed on the Customer Portal.

-You can choose whether or not to display specific modules by ticking or unticking each module.
+You can choose whether or not to display certain modules by checking or unchecking each item.

- Modules to choose from are: *Statistics, Services, Finance, Messages, Tickets, Documents, Profile, About, News*.
+You can choose from the following modules or select all of them:

+- Statistics
+- Services
+- Finance
+- Messages
+- Tickets
+- Documents
+- Profile
+- About
+- News

 ![Menu](menu2.png)

 ### Dashboard
-This is the configuration of items to be shown on the Customer Dashboard.
+This is the configuration of the items that will be displayed on the customer's Dashboard page.
-Here you can enable the option Show Portal News and the last three portal news will be shown on a customer dashboard.
-The options to display CAP/FUP usage of active service and live bandwidth usage is also available here.
+Here you can enable the option **Show portal news** and the last three portal news will be displayed.
+The options **Show FUP/CAP active services** and **Live Bandwidth Usage** are also available here.

 ![Dashboard](dashboard2.png)

 **Parameter descriptions**:

-* **Show FUP/CAP active services** - enables/disables the displaying of FUP/CAP statistics of active services on the dashboard
+* **Show FUP/CAP active services** - enables/disables the displaying of FUP/CAP statistics of active services on the Dashboard page;
-* **Items** - select the items to be displayed on the dashboard
+* **Items** - select the items to be displayed on the dashboard.

-You can select following items to be displayed on Customer Dashboard: *Balance, New Tickets, New Messages, Unpaid Invoices, Unpaid Proforma Invoices*.

-* **Show portal news** - enables/disables the displaying of portal News
-* **Show Live Bandwidth Usage** - enables/disables the displaying of live bandwidth usage on the dashboard

-Below is an example of a Customer account in the portal with all items selected to be displayed in the navigation menu and only Balance, New Messages and Unpaid Invoices selected to be displayed on the Dashboard.
+You can choose from the following items or select all of them:

+- Balance
+- New Tickets
+- New Messages
+- Unpaid Invoices
+- Unpaid Proforma Invoices

 ![Dashboard](dashboard1.png)

+* **Show portal news** - enables/disables the display of the three most recent news articles on the dashboard
+* **Show Live Bandwidth Usage** - enables/disables real-time display of bandwidth usage on the dashboard

 ![Dashboard](dashboard0.png)

+### Documents

 ### Profile